TylerBrinks/Prequel/docs/data-sources.md

 # Data Sources

 Data sources contain the answer to the question that a SQL query asks.
-Whether raw data is stored in a proprietary database, like Postgres, in a flat file like wotj comma or tab delimited values, or even an HTTP call to a web API, the process of querying the data is the same.
+Whether raw data is stored in a proprietary database, like Postgres, in a flat file like with comma or tab delimited values, or even an HTTP call to a web API, the process of querying the data is the same.
 A data source is simply the wrapper around the data being queried.

 Prequel is data source agnostic, and supports runtime-configured sources, several of which are included in the project’s source code.